FelixOnline/v2/content/articles/2010-10-7-the-summer-begins-right-now.md

 subtitle: >
   If you are looking for an internship for next summer, it pays to start thinking about it as early as possible
 date: "2010-10-07 23:03:32 +0100"

 # Attributes from Felix Online V1
 id: "183"
 old_path: /biz/183/the-summer-begins-right-now
 aliases:
  - /biz/183/the-summer-begins-right-now
+imported: true
+comments:
+ - Wow for someone who appears to place great stock in the financial advisory profession StephenW sure does spread a lot of negativity about it  Numerically the situation he portrays is accurate but people actually do make an incredible living at it  As in any vocation with a 97 washout rate the compensation for the survivors is going to be goodBeing a new college graduate with hopefully no significant commitments you are in the best situation to succeed  The real question is whether or not youre the right type person and if you are willing to stick it out  Can you commit to the next one to two years of 60plus hour work weeks with total focus on building your practice and total submission to your mentors  Can you always consider the good of your client before your own  Can you continue to look forward and motivate yourself toward your next success when most days you feel like a total failure  Is money your measurement of success  If it is you wont last  If you are successful h

 # Article Taxonomies
 categories:
  - business
 tags:
+authors:
+ - jk708

+# Homepage control params
 headline: true
 featured: true